 Ingredient Notes

-- Chocolate shavings: these are optional, but recommended for garnish!
-I love using dark chocolate that is at least 70% cacao.
-This provides an intense, slightly bitter contrast to the semi-sweet chocolate in the budino.
-You can use any kind of chocolate you want though!
-To make the shavings, I use a vegetable peeler to scrape the sides of a chocolate bar.
+- Chocolate shavings: these are optional, but recommended for garnish.
+I use dark chocolate that is at least 70% cacao, which adds a slightly bitter contrast to the sweet budino.
+To make chocolate shavings, scrape the side of a chocolate bar with a vegetable peeler.

-- Whipped cream: also optional, but recommended for the garnish.
-I love using my homemade whipped cream dispenser recipe that puts the perfect dollop of whipped cream on top of the budino.
+- Whipped cream: also optional for garnish.
+I love using my homemade whipped cream dispenser recipe for a light, airy dollop that complements the rich custard.

 See recipe card for quantities.